27 Club: White lighter myth

+A derivative urban legend emerged in the popular culture of smoking and cannabis as the so-called white lighter myth or white lighter curse.
+It purports that Hendrix, Joplin, Morrison, Cobain, and others linked to the 27 Club died while in possession of a white disposable cigarette lighter, leading such items to become associated with bad fortune.
+Snopes discredited the theory in 2017, noting that disposable Bic lighters did not enter production until 1973 — several years after the deaths of Hendrix, Joplin, and Morrison — and disposable lighters from other companies were not widely available before then.

 Scientific studies

 Despite the cultural significance given to musician and celebrity deaths at age 27, the common claim that they are statistically more common at this age is an urban myth, refuted by scientific research.

-A study by university academics published in the British Medical Journal in December 2011 concluded that there was no increase in the risk of death for musicians at the age of 27, stating that there were equally small increases at ages 25 and 32.
-The study noted that young adult musicians have a higher death rate than the general young adult population, surmising that the conclusion that could be drawn is as such: "fame may increase the risk of death among musicians, but this risk is not limited to age 27".
+Statistical evidence collected in 2014 by public health researcher Dianna Kenny suggested that popular musicians were most likely to die at the age of 56 (2.2% compared to 1.3% at 27).
+A 2011 study in the British Medical Journal found that the risk of death for musicians at the age of 27 was the same as for ages 25 and 32.
+The study noted that young adult musicians had a higher death rate than the general young adult population, concluding that "fame may increase the risk of death among musicians, but this risk is not limited to age 27."

-A 2014 article at The Conversation suggested that statistical evidence shows popular musicians are most likely to die at the age of 56 (2.2% compared to 1.3% at 27).